AV-Lab/gen0_gz_sim_ros2/README.md

 # gen0_gz_sim_ros2
 gen0_gz_sim is a simulation environment currently under development for an autonomous shuttle (Gen0) at Khalifa University's SAN Campus.
-Built on ROS2 and Gazebo Ignition, it features a platform with four-wheel steering control kinematics.
+Built on ROS2 and Gazebo Harmonic, it features a platform with four-wheel steering control kinematics.

 ![](/assets/images/simulation.png)